shunyeka-spl/waf-automation-aws/Readme.md

 ![Timestream](./Images/timestream_rows.png "Timestream Query Results")

+## Performance Optimization

+This solution is build using AWS Mangaed serverless services.
+So, most of the management part is automatically done by AWS.
+We have to define the Maximum, Mininum, Concurrency of Services.

+- When the requests on Cloudfront are high you can increase the Number of Shards in Kineses(one shard in kineses can transfer 1MiB/sec ~ 1000 logs/sec).
+- You can increase the read capacity of DynamoDB Tables (waf-config and waf-ip-block-history).
+As more `get_item()` requests will be made to dynamodb from Lambda Functions.
+- Lambda Functions are serverless they are managed by AWS.
+- TimeStream DB is highly scalable managed database giving milisecond latency for queries where time duration is less than 7 hrs(NOTE: 7hrs is InMemory retention period set for data,).
+For queries where duration is more than 7 hrs it can take some seconds to give output.
+You can query the logs for maximum duration of 1 Day.

+> **Note:** All the above values can be increased or decreased based on requirement.

 ## Logs Retention Period

 **Retention Period:** The amount of time Logs will be stored in the CloudWatch, After that time Logs will be automatically Deleted permanently.